IvonGu/lectures-1/README.md

 ### Schedule

 ---
 #### Week 1.
-Introduction to Data and Data Types
+Introduction to Data

 In the first week, we will introduce the basic concepts of the course, including how data is recorded, stored, and shared.
-Because the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will introduce the use of git and GitHub, using the lab session to guide students through in setting up an account and subscribing to the course organization and assignments.
+Because the course relies fundamentally on GitHub, a collaborative code and data sharing platform, we will introduce the use of git and GitHub, using the lab session to guide students through in setting up an account and subscribing to the course organisation and assignments.

 This week will also introduce basic data types, in a language agnostic manner, from the perspective of machine implementations through to high-level programming languages.
 We will introduce the notion of databases and database managers, and the client-server model.